 Section 2 – Number

-Standing Committee members and Event Chairs must be a member in good standing of the Club and may vary in number as required to accomplish the work of each committee.
-Committee members and Event Chairs may be appointed or dismissed by Standing Committee Chairs with approval by the Board of Directors.
+Standing Committee members must be a member in good standing of AMR and may vary in number as required to accomplish the work of each committee.
+Committee members may be appointed by Standing Committee Chairs with approval by the Board of Directors.
 Committee members may be dismissed or replaced by majority consent of the Board of Directors.

-All Committee Chairs shall operate under the purview of and are responsible to the BoD and shall submit monthly status for each associated activity to the Board for review and/or approval.
+Committee Chairs are accountable to the Board of Directors and shall submit monthly status reports, as appropriate, for each associated activity to the Board of Directors for review and/or approval.
 If applicable, Committee Chairs shall provide an annual written proposed budget of all anticipated expenses and income in connection with their function for planning purpose.

 Section 6 – Term

-Standing Committee Chair and member terms are from January 1 to December 31 of each year.
-They will automatically renew each year unless terminated by resignation or a majority vote of the Board.
-Event Chair terms are as required by the event.
+Standing Committee Chairs, Special Committee Chairs, and committee member terms are from January 1 to December 31 of each year.
+They will automatically renew each year unless terminated by resignation or a majority vote of the Board of Directors.
+Event Chair terms are as required by the duration of the event.